microsoft/accessibility-insights-action/CONTRIBUTING.md

   * Updates `/package.json` with a new semantic version number
   * Updates `/NOTICES.txt` based on the dependencies in `yarn.lock`
   * Updates `/dist/` with the results of `yarn build`
+2. Validate the release build
-2. Wait for a passing CI build against `main`
+  * Wait for a passing CI build against `main`
+  * Update a separate test repository to refer to `accessibility-insights-action@mergecommithash` and verify that it functions as expected
 3. Create/update the corresponding git tags for the release:
   * Create a new release tag using the version in `package.json` (eg, `git tag v1.2.3`)
   * Update the corresponding major-version tag (eg, `git tag -f v1`)